What is cloud cost management?

 What is cloud cost optimization?

 Cloud optimization is the process of eliminating cloud waste by selecting, provisioning, and right-sizing the resources the company spends on specific cloud features.
 Optimizing the cloud is an ongoing endeavor that consists of determining the most efficient way to allocate cloud resources among different use cases, with the goal of increasing cloud performance while reducing waste.

 On paper, this sounds like a straightforward premise.
 But in reality, cloud cost optimization involves multiple challenges.
 These are the main ones:

 Visibility and business context

 Visibility into cloud spending is the key to surfacing cost optimization opportunities.
 Most teams lack true visibility into their cloud spend, and find it difficult to read and interpret billing data from multiple cloud providers and allocate costs accordingly.
 The sheer number of billing items (SKUs) and secondary charges such as storage, data transfer, and networking make it nearly impossible to relate costs to business value and measure unit economics such as cost per customer, product, or feature.
 The result is that decisions can’t be made regarding the efficient allocation of resources, and companies are in the dark regarding questions such as whether an increase in spend results from business growth or from sheer inefficiencies.

 When cloud environments scale, so do the opportunities to waste resources — you pay for what you provision, regardless of utilization.
-Cloud billing is complex and dynamic, making it easy for waste to accumulate and costs to increase unnecessarily.
 For every organization, there are many opportunities to eliminate wasted cloud resources.
 But this first involves identifying inefficiencies, such as over-provisioned, idle, or unused resources, as well as cost spikes in real-time.